One of the stumbling blocks for the self-published author is the question of ISBN numbers.

 What is an ISBN for?

-It’s a unique number which identifies your book’s title, edition and format.
-The ISBN is used by publishers and book sellers to list and sell your book.
+It’s a unique number that identifies your book’s title, edition and format.
+The ISBN is used by publishers and booksellers to list and sell your book.

 So the ISBN identifier was introduced, meaning that each title, edition and format is uniquely identified.

 The barcode is a graphical image made of black and white lines.
 The ISBN is a number assigned to your book.
 The barcode can identify the ISBN when it’s scanned by a retailer, but they are two different things.

 Some types of books don’t need an ISBN.
 But if you’re planning on selling your book, as most self-published authors are, you will need one.

 There are some types of books for private use that don’t require an ISBN:

 - Handbooks or manuals created by companies for staff use only

 - Memoirs, family trees or other personal books published only for family viewing